chiru381/flipkart/README.md

 34.user update is not working perfectly. and then user deleted.
 35.create google map credentials. and then using @react-google-maps/api package. and then console.cloud.google.com inside credentials and api created.
 36.create mailgun account.but it is not working.
+37.Rate and Review product. but it is not working.